New Year, New Me… ntal Breakdown

 That means looking at:

-• Identity scripts that once served a purpose
+• Identity Scripts that used to serve a purpose

 You refactor it.